fabioafreitas/Projeto_Desenvolvimento_Web/README.md

 ## Running Back-End

-Run MyAlertApplication.java with a Spring Boot IDE
+Run MyalertApplication.java with a Spring Boot IDE

 ## Learn More